psychemedia/middle-english-romances/sir-amadace.md

 The knave did as his master commanded, but so foul a stench was in the chapel that he might not endure it.
 He drew his hood over his face, and going to the door, looked in through a glass window, to learn what marvel was there; and he saw a bier with candles burning about it and a woman sitting by, right sorrowful.
 But he could not stay there longer, so returned to his master and told what he had seen.

 "Sir, I have been at yonder chapel, and have seen a marvel that makes my heart as heavy as lead!
 There stands a bier with candles, and a lone woman sits by it in heavy sorrow.
 But so evil is the stench, that not for the palfrey on which I ride would I stay there longer!
-I trow I have caught my death! "
+I trow I have caught my death!"

 Then Sir Amadas commanded his squire to go and bring him tidings of that woman.
-And as he looked in through the window, he found it all as the knave had said, and had great pity; but the evil stench drove him too away, and he returned, saying: " Good my lord, now by your leave, take it not ill; but ye may not have tidings by me.
+And as he looked in through the window, he found it all as the knave had said, and had great pity; but the evil stench drove him too away, and he returned, saying: "Good my lord, now by your leave, take it not ill; but ye may not have tidings by me.
 There stands the bier with the candles and nothing more; and the woman sighs piteously and wrings her hands, crying on Heaven's King how long must she be there, and saying: ' Dear God, how may this be, that I should have such sorrow as to watch him rotting on his bier!'
 Yet she swears that she will not leave him alone, so dear was he to her, until she drops dead on the stones."

-Then Sir Amadas put spurs to his palfrey and rode up to the chapel door and there alighted; and although the smell was even as they had said, he would not leave for that, but went in, saying: " Dame, God be with you! "
+Then Sir Amadas put spurs to his palfrey and rode up to the chapel door and there alighted; and although the smell was even as they had said, he would not leave for that, but went in, saying: "Dame, God be with you!"

-And she saluted him fair: " Sir, ye are most welcome! "
+And she saluted him fair: "Sir, ye are most welcome!"

-"Dame, why sit you here alone with this corse tonight? "
+"Dame, why sit you here alone with this corse tonight?"

 "Needs must I sit by him, sir — God wot none other would but I! — for he was my wedded husband."

-"Peter! " quoth Sir Amadas. " That likes me full ill!
+"Peter!" quoth Sir Amadas.
+"That likes me full ill!
 Ye ire in a plight to perish also, sitting by him on his bier.
-What manner of man was he in his life? "
+What manner of man was he in his life?"

 "Sir, a merchant of this city, who owned rich rents.
 He had every year three hundred pounds of ready money, and yet he lies here for debt."

 "By the Rood, dame, tell me how he spent his goods that thusgate `[In this manner.]` it is all away."

 "Sir, by giving rich gifts to knights, squires, and officers, great lords that were his peers. `[Here the wora seems to mean betters rather than equals.]` He made royal feasts, and every day fed poor folk for God's sake.
 And yet he wrought as a fool, for whoever came to his gate and asked i' God's name, was not denied as long as he had any goods left.
 At Yule-tide he clad more men than did ever noble knight, and spared not meats.
-The boards in his hall stood never bare `[So Chaucer says of his Franklin: " His table dormant in his halle alway.
+The boards in his hall stood never bare `[So Chaucer says of his Franklin: "His table dormant in his halle alway.
 Stood redy covered al the longe day,"]` but aye richly covered.
 And when I told him he did not well, he held my words lightly and said that God had sent it every deal, until we had borrowed so much that for very shame we might not tell all that we owed.
 And then came Death — woe's me! — and parted me from my dear lord, and left me all the care.
 When our neighbours knew that he lay sick, they came thronging in great affright to seek their debts, and they drove away horses, cattle, swine and sheep, all that was my husband's and mine, and left the place bare.
 My dowry I sold too, and paid them every penny, and still they asked much more.
 And when I had turned over all that I could get, he still owed thirty pounds to a merchant of this city who had been away in a far country.
 This man came, when my husband was dead, and, knowing my helpless state, fierce as a boar forbade that the corse be buried, `[Cf, Massinger, The Fatal Dowry, Weber in his edition refers to a law among the ancient Egyptians that permitted bodies to be pledged as security for money borrowed.
 Robson in his edition (p. xxvi.) quotes authorities to show that the Canon Law once authorised the arrest of a debtor's dead body; and also that it was acted upon for a long time.
 See also Miss Edgeworth's Castle Rackrent, first part.]` and swore that the hounds of the field should tear his flesh and gnaw his bones.
 And this is the cause of my woe!
-For sixteen weeks have I sat by him on his bier, with candles burning night and day; and, so God Almighty help me, shall I do until Death come and take me! "
+For sixteen weeks have I sat by him on his bier, with candles burning night and day; and, so God Almighty help me, shall I do until Death come and take me!"

 Then Sir Amadas asked her the name of that merchant who had brought her to this, and she told him.
-He said further: " God that is a help to all in trouble, comfort you, dame — and so He will!
+He said further: "God that is a help to all in trouble, comfort you, dame — and so He will!
 Have good night."

-As he mounted his palfrey, he could scarce forbear to weep for repentance of his own deeds, and said to himself: " Yonder man that lies in the chapel might well be akin to me, for right so have I done! "
+As he mounted his palfrey, he could scarce forbear to weep for repentance of his own deeds, and said to himself: "Yonder man that lies in the chapel might well be akin to me, for right so have I done!"

-Then he told his sumpter-man `[Driver of a pack-horse.]` the merchant's name, and said: " By God that bought me dear, I will sup with him to-night!
+Then he told his sumpter-man `[Driver of a pack-horse.]` the merchant's name, and said: "By God that bought me dear, I will sup with him to-night!
 Go look that our meal be ready soon with rich meats, not sparing spices."

 So the man rode into the town, and speered `[Asked.
 Scotch.]` the way to the merchant's house, and there took lodging for his master, and prepared a supper of fine meats.

 When Sir Amadas, riding sorrowfully along, arrived there, it was already supper-time.
 He dismounted and went into a chamber where torches burned brightly, and changed his garments.
 Then he bade his squire go ask the merchant and his wife to sup with him that night; and the Squire went upon his errand, and finding the merchant in his hall, prayed him as best he could.

-Said the merchant: " By Jesus, Son of Mary, I will come at thy lord's bidding! "
+Said the merchant: "By Jesus, Son of Mary, I will come at thy lord's bidding!"

 So the boards were set up, the cloth was laid, and the supper spread forth; and the merchant sat on the dais with Sir Amadas, who made him welcome, although his thoughts were muckle on the dead man that lay on his bier.
-Presently he said: " To-night as I came along the road, I saw a sight that I remember still, which makes my heart full sore!
+Presently he said: "To-night as I came along the road, I saw a sight that I remember still, which makes my heart full sore!
 In a chapel by the wayside lay a corse on a bier, and a woman sat thereby in great trouble."

-"Yea," quoth the merchant, " God grant him sorry grace, and all such wasters as he that strip men wonder bare!
-There he lies, and of my thirty pounds shall I see never a penny the more! "
+"Yea," quoth the merchant, "God grant him sorry grace, and all such wasters as he that strip men wonder bare!
+There he lies, and of my thirty pounds shall I see never a penny the more!"

-"Forgive the dead," cried Sir Amadas, " as God forgives; and turn your mind to better thoughts, and you shall be rewarded!
+"Forgive the dead," cried Sir Amadas, "as God forgives; and turn your mind to better thoughts, and you shall be rewarded!
 Think how God hath ordained you a better estate than ever he had, and let his bones be buried."

-"Nay, sir, by Jesu, Mary's son, his body shall never be laid in the earth until I have my silver; and when she is dead as well, then shall dogs gnaw the bones of both these wasters! "
+"Nay, sir, by Jesu, Mary's son, his body shall never be laid in the earth until I have my silver; and when she is dead as well, then shall dogs gnaw the bones of both these wasters!"

-When Sir Amadas heard what he had sworn, he said to his squire: " Lay forth thirty pounds on the board, belive!" `[Quickly.]`
+When Sir Amadas heard what he had sworn, he said to his squire: "Lay forth thirty pounds on the board, belive!" `[Quickly.]`

 The squire thought this wrong, but he must needs obey, and so the merchant was paid.
-Then the knight called for wine and bade him be merry, and asked presently: " Owed he any more? "
+Then the knight called for wine and bade him be merry, and asked presently: "Owed he any more?"

-"Blessings on you, sir, it was so much only! "
+"Blessings on you, sir, it was so much only!"

 "Then, as far as ten pounds will go, I will see that he hath his right.
 I shall make read and sing for him, and bring him to Christian burial in the sight of all his neighbours.
 Pray all the religious men of this city to dine with me to-morrow, and make ready their meat."

 At dawn, on the following day, all the bells of the city were set a-ringing for the debtor's soul, and a great pro- cession of religious men and rich burgesses went forth to the burial.
 And Sir Amadas garred `[Caused.]` thirty priests to chant, and at every Mass he offered a ring.

-Then the merchant went to a pillar, and many a man drew near to wit what he would say, and he said: " Sirs, here hath lain a corse on its bier, ye wot well wherefore.
+Then the merchant went to a pillar, and many a man drew near to wit what he would say, and he said: "Sirs, here hath lain a corse on its bier, ye wot well wherefore.
 But a full royal knight has come and given me ready pay for all the goods the dead man owed me, and has taken from his coffers ten pounds for this interment, besides the rich rings he has given to-day; and in the name of the dead, he invites you all to dine with him."

 They followed then at the merchant's bidding, and were served with delicious meat and drink.
 Sir Amadas would not sit down with them, but served the poor folk, who lay near his heart.